johnwcowan/pdp8x/arch.md

 ## Operate instructions

-If OP is 0x7 then various operations on A, L, and/or MQ are performed depending on the bits of IR.
+If OP is 0x7 then various operations on AC, L, and/or MQ are performed depending on the bits of IR.
 The bits of IR are examined in the order given below.
 Note that all applicable actions are taken, not just the first one.